domluna/tinyrag/README.md

 max    163.827 ns
 ```

 That's a decent improvement.
-Sometimes this benchmark is 20-30ns on a fresh REPL session.
+This benchmark is 20-30ns on a fresh REPL session.
 I think it depends current background usage and how well SIMD can be utilized at that time.

 ```julia